-Here are some examples of popular HTML character entities:
+Here are some popular HTML characters:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-Using Smilies In WordPress
+Using Smileys In WordPress